 The Graduate Division of the Office of Career Services provides comprehensive assistance for students and alumni seeking private-sector positions worldwide.
-The Public Interest Law Center aids students seeking jobs in government agencies, NGOs, and international organizations, and they may apply for limited funding from the Law School to pursue certain fellowships, internships, and clerkships worldwide.
-Among the services offered are career-planning seminars, access to on- and off-campus recruiting programs in New York and Singapore, individual counseling, interview practice, and résumé and cover letter review.
-Key career events that occur during the academic year include:
+The Public Interest Law Center aids students seeking jobs in government agencies, NGOs, and international organizations; and students may apply for limited funding from the Law School to pursue certain fellowships, internships, and clerkships worldwide.
+Among the services offered are individual career counseling, résumé and cover letter advice, job-search workshops, career panels, and resources for researching employers and the legal job market.
+Key career events that occur during the academic year include

 - International Student Interview Program

 - Taxation Interview Program and NYU Day at the Tax Court

 With an emphasis on the US market, the Academic Careers Program offers services and advice for those who want to teach after graduate study.